 Making a Complaint

 We strive to provide our clients with excellent customer service and always welcome their views.
-If you are unhappy with any of our products, services or team members, please let us know as soon as possible so that we can try to resolve the problem.
+If you are unhappy with any of our products or services, please let us know as soon as possible so that we can try to resolve the problem.

 How to make a complaint